 Picture frames are great, but they’re only one piece of the home decor/display puzzle.
 Without a great piece of art to showcase, there’s not much for an empty frame to do.

 If you already have a piece of art you love, you’re set — just measure it and order a frame.
-Similarly, if you have a digital file you’d like printed and framed, simply upload it for printing & framing.
+Similarly, if you have a digital file you’d like displayed, simply upload it for printing & framing.

-However, if you’re in a more nebulous phase where you know you want to display… something, but don’t quite know what, where, and how, allow this to be a helpful starting point.
+However, if you’re in a more nebulous phase where you know you want to display… something, but don’t quite know what, where, and how, we’re sharing some ideas as a helpful starting point.

 Maybe you want to buy a photograph, maybe a painting; maybe you have a high budget — or maybe no budget at all.
 Regardless, if you’re in the brainstorming phase of your picture framing journey, allow this list to be your resource for finding art online.